NATO scrambled jets 290 times due to Russian planes in 2021 | DW | 28.12.2021

 In 2020, NATO jets scrambled around 350 times in response to Russian aircraft.

-Across Europe, over 60 NATO jets are on high alert at all times, ready to respond to unannounced military flights, as well as to civilian aircraft losing communication with air-traffic controllers, for example in the instance of a hijacking or technical problems.
+Across Europe, more than 60 NATO jets are on high alert at all times, ready to respond to unannounced military flights as well as to civilian aircraft losing communication with air traffic controllers, for example in the instance of a hijacking or technical problems.

-The 30-country U.S.-led alliance has two air operations centres — one in Germany, covering northern Europe, and one in Spain covering the south.
+The 30-country US-led alliance has two air operations centers — one in Germany, covering northern Europe and one in Spain covering the south.

 mvb/rt (AP, dpa)